icgc-argo/kube-infra/jenkins-backup/README.md

-## jenkins-backup
+## Overview

-Backup etcd data to a persistent volume claim.
-It is NFS for now and create manually.
+Backup jenkins configur ation to a persistent NFS volume claim.
+This chart uses Thin backup (jenkins plugin) data that is saved to claim attached to jenkins pod.
-Etcd client creates snapshot and saves locally as encrypted file.
+The TB backup runs every day at set schedule and the jenkins backup cron job runs after the TB backup has been created.